prityush9304/Hacktoberfest-2021/README.md

 # Hacktoberfest 2021

 * Upload your content so that others can learn from it.
-* Optimized solution of any DSA problem will be promoted.
+* Optimized solution of any DSA problem or NP hard problems will be promoted.
 * All genuine PRs will be accepted.